thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 **[Scholars in areas like archaeology, philosophy and science continue to explore and affirm the truths found in Scripture](../../bible/credibility/prophecies-fulfilled.md#what-scholars-say)**

 In the end, the Gospels offer us a trustworthy account of the most important events in history.
-Rather than being full of contradictions, they are rich, complex, and profoundly consistent in their message.
+Rather than being full of contradictions, they are rich, complex and profoundly consistent in their message.
 It invites you to [meet the person who is truth - Jesus Christ](../../jesus/because-he-lives/i-can-face-tomorrow.md)

 What will you choose to do?